 if you don’t have a weather radio…

-– you REALLY should obtain one as they can save lives.
+– you REALLY should obtain one as they are fairly inexpensive and can save lives.

 | TORNADO | THUNDERSTORM | FLOODING |